How to Become an Addiction Counselor

 Where Do Addiction Counselors Work?

-Addiction, behavioral disorder, and mental health counselors held about 304,000 jobs in 2018.
-The largest employers of addiction counselors were: (BLS.gov)
+There are 397,880 substance abuse, behavioral disorder, and mental health counselors working throughout the nation.
+The largest employers of addiction counselors are:

 Addiction counselors work in many settings, such as prisons, mental health centers, halfway houses, prisons, parole and probation agencies, and juvenile detention centers.